ImmortalCactus/torch-NeRF/README.md

 # A PyTorch Implementation of Mip-NeRF
-This is a PyTorch implementation of Mip-NeRF by Barron et al. This is a work in progress
+This is a PyTorch implementation of Mip-NeRF by Barron et al. This is a work in progress.
 # Run
 Training